sanafayyaz315/xls-chatbot/README.md

 # xls-chatbot
-Chat with you excel sheets
+Chat with you excel/csv files using AI